-[.]
-Including effect of foreign exchange rate changes on cash and cash equivalents of \$58ms.

-July 25, dollar figures on this slide rounded.
-See slide 39 for unaudited condensed consolidated statement of cash flows for figures in the cash of the condensed consolidated statement of cash flows for figures in the cash of the cash of
+Including effect of foreign exchange rate changes on cash and cash equivalents of 558m.
+Note: All U.S. dollar figures on this slide rounded.
+See slide 39 for unaudited condensed consolidated statement of cash flows for figure thousands of U.S. dollar.